-WHAT DO YOU KNOW about the art of self-revelation?
+WHAT DO YOU KNOW ABOUT the art of self-revelation?
 It all began with God.
 God revealed himself to us through the prophets, the Scriptures, and supremely through Christ.
-As the verse above mentions, he revealed himself to the ancient Israelites through his actions.
+As today's verse mentions, he revealed himself to the ancient Israelites through his actions.
 They saw him guiding them out of Egypt and into the Promised Land, and as they did, they learned about him.
 If God had not chosen self-revelation, we would not know him.